keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

 Only when both arguments are in the desired case does addition apply.
 If either or both arguments are in the undesired case, then the undesired case is propagated.
 This means all further operations against the context are halted.
-The functions that produce the two input contexts are thus capable of indicating whether this computation proceeds or halts, and the specific complexity of the contexts’ cases are abstracted from the function consuming their contents.
+The functions that produce the two input contexts are thus capable of controlling whether computation via `f` proceeds and permits further computation against the context `F[C]`.

 ## Applicative functors